 We now know our place in the Cosmos and, to our current knowledge, we are the only planet known to harbour life.
-So, let’s take a look at the make-up of our planet, how it was formed and why life on Earth is possible.
+So, let’s take a look at how our solar system formed.

 The universe is currently estimated at roughly 13.8 billion years old, give or take 130 million years.
 In comparison, the solar system is only about 4.6 billion years old.
 Earth formed around 4.5 billion years ago and has gone through many transitions to be what it is today.
-To understand both how Earth formed and the layers that make up this glorious planet we need to understand density.
+To understand how our solar system formed we need to understand density.

 A material's density is defined as its mass per unit volume.